Wazir (chess)

 The wazir or vazir is a fairy chess piece that may move a single square vertically or horizontally.
 In notation, it is given the symbol W. In this article, the wazir is represented by an inverted rook.

-Name etymology
+Etymology

 The name wazīr (vazir) (Arabic/Persian: وزير from Middle Persian vichir) means "minister" in several West and South Asian languages and is found in English as vizier.
 Wazīr (Vazir) is also the name of the queen in Arabic, Persian, and Hindi.

 History and nomenclature

 The wazir is a very old piece, appearing in some very early chess variants, such as Tamerlane chess.
 The wazir also appears in some historical large shogi variants, such as in dai shogi under the name angry boar (嗔猪 shinchō).
 The general in xiangqi moves like a wazir but may not leave its palace or end its turn in check.